What Are Renters Looking for in a Property?

 Leasing consultant Tiffany Acevski from LJ Hooker Bankstown | Moorebank said there are few rental homes with pools in her area and when they are listed, they attract a lot of attention.
 While tenants will need to be responsible for most of the maintenance, it is a trade-off many people are happy to make to beat the heat.

-“People do love a pool because we are far from the beach, and it can be a real attraction for families in our area,” she said.
+People do love a pool because we are far from the beach, and it can be a real attraction for families in our area,” she said.

 5. Home office

-The popularity of remote or hybrid working arrangements has seen an increasing demand for rental properties with a dedicated study space.
-A built-in desk, a spare room, or a nook suitable for working from home can make a property stand out in the market.
+A built-in desk, a spare room, or even a small nook suitable for working from home can make a property stand out in the market - especially if it’s well-lit, comfortable, and removed from main living areas, creating a more productive environment.

-6. EV chargers
+6. EV chargers and solar panels

 More tenants are looking for energy-efficient homes that have sustainable features, such as solar panels and places to charge electric cars.
 Other eco-features such as double-glazed windows and greywater recycling systems are also highly valued as they can help to reduce electricity bills.

-7. Updated Kitchen
+7. Updated kitchen

 A sleek kitchen is a major drawcard for tenants who will be keen for modern appliances, stone countertops and plenty of pantry space.
 If your budget doesn’t stretch for a full makeover, consider simple updates such as new splashback tiles.

-“Without one, landlords have to attract a tenant willing to wash up by hand because, given a choice, people will always opt for a property with features that make life a bit easier.”
+Without one, landlords have to attract a tenant willing to wash up by hand because, given a choice, people will always opt for a property with features that make everyday living a bit easier.

 8. Bathrooms and ensuites